Valentine’s Day Tea Party Ideas

 Heart Shaped Sugar Cubes and Tea Pot

-Want to kick the party up a notch?
+Want to kick your tea party up a notch?

-Add sparkling wine to your menu or my favorite holiday cocktail, the Raspberry Kir Royale.
+Add sparkling wine to the menu or my favorite sparkling cocktail the Raspberry Kir Royale.

-It’s a workhorse cocktail that’s perfect from Thanksgiving through Valentine’s Day!
+It’s a workhorse cocktail and perfect for all occasions from Thanksgiving through Valentine’s Day.

 Woman Sipping Tea